grimclaw-draven/PokemonRNGGuides/guides/swsh/en/Raid RNG.md

 Once you get the idea that the game stores three frames, you just have to adapt from that and use that at your advantage : By saving 3 frames before your target frame, you can just do 3 advancement, see if your target is the Pokemon you wanted.
 If not, close the game and retry again.

-IVs are 100% set with the IVs Count (aka the amount of stars of your raid).
-Nature, Gender and Ability can change with the gnder rate (and so the species), check every Pokemon to find what you want.
+IVs, Nature, Gender and Ability is linked to the Amount of IVs guaranteed by the Pokemon.
+It's not really linked to the species or by the amount of stars.
+It's something case by case (For example, many Pokemon with 3/4/5 stars will give 4IVs).
+You'll have to look the results for your target in order to know what you'll get.

 By doing everything, you should finally get your Target Raid.